anewton/Avalonia.Testing/Avalonia.TransitionControl/readme.md

 ---
 Sample application to demonstrate a custom transition control

-- BUG: Flicker of IsVisible property at end of animation
+- ~~BUG: Flicker of IsVisible property at end of animation~~
+- NOTE: By animating the Bounds.X property instead of the TranslateTransform.XProperty, this flicker bug no longer appears.

 ### Build/Run
 - Set the project named "Avalonia.TransitionControl.Desktop" as the startup project in Visual Studio.
 Then Debug.